AndreyAkinshin/aakinshin.net/content/en/posts/2023/11/thoughts-robust-efficiency/index.md

 Statistical efficiency is an essential characteristic, which has to be taken into account when we choose between different estimators.
-When the underlying distribution is a normal one or at least light-tailed, evaluation of the statistical efficiency typically doesn't have any problems.
+When the underlying distribution is a normal one or at least light-tailed, evaluation of the statistical efficiency typically is not so hard.
 However, when the underlying distribution is a heavy-tailed one, problems appear.
 The statistical efficiency is usually expressed via the mean squared error or via variance, which are not robust.
 Therefore, heavy-tailedness may lead to distorted or even infinite efficiency, which is quite impractical.